mahesh-singh/personal-log/content/posts/data-model-and-query-language.md

-This is a content from ch 02
+This is a content from ch 02 - updates